natalie-maks/natalie-maks/README.md

 🌐 I have a theory that 80-90% of people who use IE are actually developers who test crossbrowserness.

-🤷‍♀️	Still wonder why people put "pixel-perfect" and "responsive design" in one sentence.
+🤷‍♀️	I still wonder why people put "pixel-perfect" and "responsive design" in one sentence.
 (If you think the same, please, let me know.
 I want to know I'm not alone)

 📂 I collect designs and animations that I like, save everything I might use for inspiration.

 ☕ I almost always drink my coffee cold.

 🎨 I drew hamster on my portfolio.